saramoralesizq/JSPsych_workshop/README.md

 # JSPsych_workshop
-As a complement to the video and powerpoint presentation to make up for the part that was not recorded, I have uploaded here a description and explanation of the steps followed in the workshop.
+As a complement to the video and to the powerpoint presentation, and to make up for the part that was not recorded, I have uploaded here a description and explanation of the steps followed in the workshop.

 This page contains the coding for the jsPsych workshop.
 It is divided in two parts: